Anatolio Scifoni

-Anatolio Scifoni (2 May 1841 in Florence – 1884 in Rome) was an Italian painter of mainly genre paintings.
+Anatolio Scifoni (2 May 1841 – 1884) was an Italian painter of mainly genre paintings.

 Biography

-He was the son of the painter I. Botti and of the poet Luigi Scifoni.
+He was born in Florence as the son of the painter I. Botti and the poet Luigi Scifoni.
 He studied painting first in the Albertina Academy in Turin, then in Paris, and then moved to Rome, where he became a friend and follower of Lorenzo Delleani.
-In 1860 at Turin he exhibits his first painting: La spigolatrice di Sapri.
-By 1865 at Milan, he exhibited the small genre canvas Convalescenza e sanità.
+In 1860, at Turin, he exhibited his first painting: La spigolatrice di Sapri.
+By 1865, at Milan, he exhibited the small genre canvas Convalescenza e sanità.